Welcome Pinterest fans!

 Here are 8 different techniques to use when you wrap up your own packages.

-Ribbon slides are one of my favorite ways to wrap things up and make our list at technique six.
+6 Ribbon slides are one of my favorite ways to wrap things up and make our list at technique.
 You can thread them with fabric, ribbon or even tissue paper.
-Tomorrow I'll show you step by step photos of how to knot them to wrap all four sides without using any adhesive, stitching or even any knots!
-(These are our Cheer Ribbon Slides and the fabric comes from our Dear Mr. Claus collection via Moda Fabrics.)

-Technique number nine, (I know I said eight, this is a Holiday surprise!) combines our twine gluber technique with our glittered gluber tecnhique.
-This one is my personal favorite!
+9 (I know I said eight, this is a Holiday surprise!) combine our twine Gluber technique with our glittered Gluber tecnhique.
 The floating polka dots look like the kraft was torn and rolled back to reveal sparkle goodness underneath.
 To get the effect, just place your Glubers as desired, press twine around the edge and then fill the inside with glitter.
 For the glittery garland, cut some glubers in half and follow the same steps.

 I think I could add even one more tip to round it out.